Human error affects 46% of all warehouses, yet only 18% of ecommerce businesses use inventory management software to keep track of their inventory.

-Some software has advanced features which allow you to:
+Some software has advanced features that allow you to:

-Inventory optimization and demand forecasting are some of the key business decisions an eCommerce business owner needs to make.
+Inventory optimization and demand forecasting are key business decisions an ecommerce business owner needs to make.
 Forecasting is often made particularly complicated by changing demand throughout the year.

 Seasons such as Christmas and Black Friday increase the demand for all products, but some products are particularly susceptible to seasonal changes.
-For example, if you own a fashion brand, cashmere sweaters and bikinis are going to be popular at different times of the year!
+For example, if you own a fashion brand, cashmere sweaters and bikinis will be popular at different times of the year!

 A great inventory management system will be able to forecast the demand throughout the year and automatically create replenishment inventory reports when you are running low on stock.
-It will also help you with the optimization of inventory levels, so you can ensure you always order the correct amount of stock.
+It will also help you optimize inventory levels, ensuring you always order the correct amount of stock.

-Protecting your eCommerce data with bulletproof security and regular backups of all inventory data is really important.
+Protecting your ecommerce data with bulletproof security and regular backups of all inventory data is important.
 Great inventory management software automatically backs up all the data and stores it securely.

-Some businesses, such as Asos and Amazon, have great returns processes which make it super easy for the customer to return unwanted products.
-As a result, customers are more likely to purchase from them in the first place and return products in a sellable condition if necessary.
+Some businesses, such as Asos and Amazon, have great returns processes, making it super easy for customers to return unwanted products.
+As a result, customers are more likely to purchase from them first and return products in a sellable condition if necessary.

-When choosing inventory management software, you might not need all the features that come with a very high-end solution when you’re still a small eCommerce business.
+When choosing inventory management software, you might not need all the features of a very high-end solution when you’re still a small ecommerce business.

-However, many software companies scale their pricing structures so that for a cheaper price (or sometimes for free) you can have basic access to the inventory management system, and you can upgrade as your business grows.
+However, many software companies scale their pricing structures so that for a cheaper price (or sometimes for free), you can have basic access to the inventory management system and upgrade as your business grows.

 Advice For Choosing Between Vendors

-When choosing an inventory management system, it’s important to think about how your business will use the software.
+When choosing an inventory management software system, it's important to consider how your business will use the software.

-For most businesses, enterprise-level software such as Netsuite would be massive overkill.
-Yet, if your business is already working with lots of different suppliers, warehouses, and manufacturers, a system like Zoho might be too simplistic.
+For most businesses, enterprise-level inventory software such as Netsuite would be massive overkill.
+Yet, a system like Zoho might be too simplistic if your business is already working with many different suppliers, warehouses, and manufacturers.

-The main factors you need to consider are inventory tracking and scalability, as these are the key functions you need as your business grows.
+The main factors you need to consider are inventory tracking and scalability, which are the key functions you need as your business grows.

 Of course, price is also a major factor in making a decision.
 It’s worth looking for software that scales as you grow, allowing you to start with a basic but affordable package that you can upgrade as you grow.

-Another factor you should consider is how the inventory management software will integrate with the other software and systems in your business, especially if you are selling products through multiple channels.
+Another factor you should consider is how the inventory management software will integrate with the other software and systems in your business, especially if you sell products through multiple channels.

-If you are new to inventory management then I highly recommend this article comparing the best inventory management software, with a breakdown of the features of each one.
+If you are new to inventory management, I highly recommend this article comparing the best inventory management software with a breakdown of the features of each one.

-Inventory management is one of the most important parts of an eCommerce business to get right, and choosing the right software that works for your business will save you a lot of time and money in the long run.
+Inventory management is one of the most important parts of an ecommerce business to get right, and choosing the right software that works for your business will improve your workflow and save you a lot of time and money in the long run.

-The most important part of choosing the right software is to make sure that it has all the functionality you need for your business and that it can scale with your business.
+The most important part of choosing the right software is ensuring it has all the functionality you need for your business and can scale with your business.